bparanj/crystal/programming/iac/docs/provisioner/aws-account.md

 aws sts get-caller-identity --query "Account" --output text
 ```

-This command uses the AWS Security Token Service (STS) to retrieve details about the credentials used to call the AWS CLI, including the account ID.
+This command uses the AWS Security Token Service (STS) to retrieve details about the credentials used to call the AWS CLI,  the account ID.
 The `--query "Account"` parameter extracts just the account ID from the response, and `--output text` formats the output as plain text.

 ## Terraform